 It is not as robust as MySQL Workbench but can also be used to perform various database administration tasks in a more user-friendly method – one of the reasons why it is a go-to app for students and beginner system admins.

-cPanel is arguably the best web-based administration tool ever.
+cPanel is arguably the best web-based administration control panel ever.
 With it, you can manage websites, domains, apps and app files, databases, logs, mail, server security, etc.

 cPanel is neither free nor open-source but it is worth every penny.